Okoye: Like an antelope in headlights.

-- Happens in the the Batgirl 2011 comic book series.
+- Happens in the the Batgirl (2011) comic book series.
 Since in the new continuity the paraplegic Barbara Gordon had a complete recovery over a three years period, when she gets a gun pointed at, at the exact spot where she had been shot by the Joker, in the first issue Batgirl froze in terror and could not prevent the bad guy from killing the man he was there to kill.
-Actually, the sheer risk of accumulating new, unhealable spinal damage seems to lock Barbara into an instant Heroic BSOD.
+Actually, the sheer risk of accumulating new, unhealable spinal damage seemed to lock Barbara into an instant Heroic BSoD.

 - One Calvin and Hobbes arc had Calvin making a safety poster for a contest at school.
 When asking Hobbes for advice on a slogan, Hobbes suggest, "Don't look into car headlights and freeze, because you'll either get run over or shot!"
 Calvin points out that doesn't happen to most people, to which Hobbes responds that there's more to this world than people.

 - Spoofed in The Far Side, where a deer shows the neighbors his car headlight device, shining it in their faces and making them stare transfixed at it.
 Quoth his wife: "Okay, Frank, that's enough.
 I'm sure the Jeffersons are quite amazed at your car headlight device."

 - Another strip features a couple of guys looking to catch frogs, with one shining a flashlight at one and saying "See, Frank?
 Keep the light in their eyes and you can bag them without any trouble at all."
 Frank, meanwhile, is staring blankly up at a light shining down on himself.